Functions v1

 Third-party services integration

-Apart from creating a function by yourself, you can also leverage existing third-party integrations, including but not limited to language translation, sentiment analysis, SMS, text-to-speech, and content moderation.
+You can also use third-party integrations, such as language translation, sentiment analysis, SMS, text-to-speech, and content moderation.

-If you cannot find a third-party service that suits your needs, you might want to check out the Integrations catalog outside of the Admin Portal, where you can view all possible integrations.
-Once you decide on a third-party integration, click Use template and follow the wizard.
+If you can't find a service that fits, browse the full Integrations catalog outside the Admin Portal.
+When you choose an integration, click Use template and follow the wizard.

 Function configuration view